Training Schedule & Registration

 Hands-on skills application

 Want to host a N.E.R.T. training in your San Francisco neighborhood?
-You must have thirty sign-ups and an ADA compliant space able to accommodate at least eighty people.
-If you do, please contact SFNERT at firstname.lastname@example.org Classes will be scheduled based on need and location.
+Classes will be scheduled based on program need and location.
+To request a class, you must have thirty sign-ups and an ADA compliant space able to accommodate at least eighty people.
+If you do, please contact SFNERT at firstname.lastname@example.org

 The goal of this program is to help the residents of San Francisco be self sufficient in a major disaster situation by developing multi-functional teams, cross-trained in basic emergency skills.
 Through this program, individuals will learn hands-on disaster skills that will help them as members of an emergency response team and/or as a leader directing untrained volunteers during an emergency, allowing them to act independently or as an adjunct to City emergency services.
 There is no cost for the neighborhood training, and the class sessions are approximately 3 hours.